The Office of Graduate Admissions must receive all application items no later than the following date:

 Applicants may be asked to be interviewed by the program director or the Doctoral Program committee as a requirement for admission.
 Note: Official documents presented for admission or evaluation become part of the student's academic file and normally cannot be returned or copied for distribution.

-- Request official transcripts from all colleges and universities attended.
+Request official transcripts from all colleges and universities attended.
 If enrolled at the time application is filed, be sure to request transcripts of work finished to date and final transcripts upon completion of your course of study.
-Transcripts must be official, that is, mailed directly from your college or university in a sealed envelope to the Office of Graduate Admissions.
-Electronic transcripts are not considered official.
+Transcripts must be official, that is, mailed directly from your college or university in a sealed envelope or sent electronically through the National Student Clearinghouse.
+Send to: Biola University Office of Graduate Admissions, 13800 Biola Avenue, La Mirada, CA 90639.
+Final approval for admission is contingent on receiving an official transcript.

-- Submit scores on the Graduate Record Examination (GRE) (expected verbal score of 500 and analytic score of 4.5).
-Information regarding registration for the GRE or call 1-800-473-2255 to register.
+For U.S. applicants, submit scores on the Graduate Record Examination (GRE) (expected verbal score of 153 and analytic writing score of 4.5).

 - Ph.D. applicants only.
-Students applying for the hybrid residential "Current Faculty Track" Ph.D. program also need to fill out and send in the CFT supplemental form along with a Doctoral Mentor Letter filled out by a prospective student's faculty mentor.
+Students applying for the hybrid residential Ph.D. program also need to fill out and send in the Hybrid Application supplement form along with a Doctoral Mentor Letter filled out by a prospective student's faculty mentor.

 - ITS Courses through Talbot School of Theology

-- Regular biblical/theological coursework from Talbot or another accredited graduate program approved by the doctoral program office
+- Regular Biblical/Theological coursework from Talbot or another accredited graduate program with prior approval, these courses can count toward the student's prerequisite work.

 - Correspondence/Distance Education Options